Interpretable Deep Learning Paradigm for Airborne Transient Electromagnetic Inversion: Experiments

 \subsection{Dataset}

-We utilized the large resistivity model database (RMD) developed by \cite{asif2023dl}, which contains a variety of geologically plausible and geophysically resolvable subsurface structures.
+We utilized the large resistivity model database (RMD) developed by Asif \textit{et al.} \cite{asif2023dl}, which contains a variety of geologically plausible and geophysically resolvable subsurface structures.
 The database comprises approximately one million resistivity models, with resistivity values ranging from 1 to 2000 ohm-meters, consisting of 30 layers and a maximum depth of 500 meters.
 Each model adheres to physical constraints.
 RMD has been shown to improve performance and generalization while also enhancing the consistency and reliability of deep learning models \cite{liu2024multi}.

-We conducted one-dimensional forward modeling \cite{yin2013full} on the entire model database to obtain the corresponding forward responses.
+We conducted one-dimensional forward modeling \cite{yin2013full} on the model database to obtain the corresponding forward responses.
 The altitude of the transceiver varies uniformly within the range of 25–100 m above the surface.
-The ATEM system specifications, including transmit current and receiver configuration, align with those of the AeroTEM IV system described in \cite{bedrosian2014airborne}.
+The ATEM system specifications, including transmit current and receiver configuration, align with those of the AeroTEM IV system described in Bedrosian \textit{et al.} \cite{bedrosian2014airborne}.
 Additionally, we introduced noise into the forward response data.
 Part of the noise was derived from actual field measurements, which includes motion-induced noise, nearby or moderately distant sferics noise, cultural and natural electromagnetic noise.
 As a type of incidental impulse noise, the amount of extraction of the nearby or moderately distant sferics noise was relatively small, while another part was Gaussian noise, as complex field noise distributions are often approximated by a Gaussian distribution \cite{chen2020temdnet}.
-For the remaining noise, we selected a simulation method that has been shown to closely replicate actual noise \cite{auken2008resolution}, which is defined as: \begin{linenomath*}
+For the remaining noise, we selected a simulation method that has been shown to closely replicate actual noise \cite{auken2008resolution}, which is defined as:

-\end{linenomath*} Where, \(s_n\) represents the obtained noisy signal, and \(s\) is the forward theoretical data. \(N(0,1)\) denotes the standard Gaussian distribution.
-STD is the uniform noise, and \(n\) is the background noise contribution, which is defined as: \begin{linenomath*}
+Where, \(s_n\) represents the obtained noisy signal, and \(s\) is the forward theoretical data. \(N(0,1)\) denotes the standard Gaussian distribution.
+STD is the uniform noise, and \(n_b\) is the background noise contribution, which is defined as:

-\end{linenomath*} Where, \( b \) is the noise level at 1 ms. It is typically taken between 1 nV/m² and 5 nV/m² \cite{auken2008resolution}.
+Where, \( b \) is the noise level at 1 ms. It is typically taken between 1 nV/m² and 5 nV/m² \cite{auken2008resolution}.
 For some models, the forward data and the data after noise addition are shown in Fig. \ref{3}.